eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 -->
 ![Figure 1](./media/Figure_1_user_journey.png)

-*Figure 1: User Journey of an Proof of Age attestation user*
+*Figure 1: Journey of a Proof of Age attestation user*

 The age verification process consists of two main phases: Activation and Use.
 The steps are illustrated in Figure 1 and detailed below: